Accessibility, planar graphs, and quasi-isometries: Introduction

-In the above, a \textit{virtual surface group} is one containing a finite index subgroup isomorphic to the fundamental group of a closed surface.
+In the above, a \textit{virtual surface group} is a group containing a finite index subgroup isomorphic to the fundamental group of a closed orientable surface of positive genus.
 Alternative proofs and extensions of this result have been given by Bowditch \cite{bowditch2004planar} and Maillot \cite{maillot2001quasi}.
 In particular, Maillot shows the following.

 \begin{theorem*}[\cite{maillot2001quasi}] Let $G$ be a finitely generated group.
 Then $G$ is quasi-isometric to a complete, simply connected, planar Riemannian surface with non-empty geodesic boundary if and only if $G$ is virtually free. \end{theorem*}